CivicActions/guidebook/practice-areas/project-management/pm-role.md

 ### Resources

 - Check out this retrospective template: [TEMPLATE: Sprint Retrospective (Basic)](https://trello.com/b/YEXXigXH/template-sprint-retrospective)
-- Review this retrospective template: [TEMPLATE: Sprint Retrospective(Grouping Issues)](https://trello.com/b/jG9U4I6l/template-sprint-retrospective-grouping-issues)
+- And this one also: [TEMPLATE: Sprint Retrospective(Grouping Issues)](https://trello.com/b/jG9U4I6l/template-sprint-retrospective-grouping-issues)

 ## Refinement

 Refinement calls are an important manner for the DevTeam to connect directly with Product Owners and stakeholders.
-Having them on a regular, consistent cadence builds trust and also alleviates confusion as people will often save their agenda items/ ideas for the call.
+Having them on a regular, consistent cadence builds trust and also alleviates confusion as people will often save their agenda items/ questions/ ideas for the call.

 ### Responsibilities

 - Coordinating with the Product Manager, share suggetions with the Product Owner and Dev Team prior, including a list of tickets and from whom answers will be most appropriate
-- Share your screen to look at the backlog together
+- Share your screen to review the backlog
 - Start with any security-related tickets
 - Confirm that all tickets include a user story; story points; technical details; any dependencies and also acceptance criteria
 - Ensure the Product Owner and DevTeam have identified the highest priority tasks for both the forthcoming sprint and also the quarter/ PI